-Dennis’s Only Air, a 20-minute work for high voice and orchestra memorializing the gay teenagers who have taken their own lives in recent years, was commissioned by the Illinois State University Symphony Orchestra, and premiered on April 25, 2013.
-A chamber version of the piece was commissioned and premiered by The Secret Opera, which based in NYC.
-The chamber version received its West Coast premiere in November 2014 by members of the Bay Area Rainbow Symphony as a part of the American Psychiatric Association’s annual Institute on Psychiatric Services.
+Dennis’s Only Air, a 20-minute work for high voice and orchestra memorializing the gay teenagers who have taken their own lives in recent years, was commissioned and premiered by the Illinois State University Symphony Orchestra.
+A chamber version of the piece was commissioned and premiered by The Secret Opera, based in NYC.
+The chamber version received its West Coast premiere by members of the Bay Area Rainbow Symphony as a part of the American Psychiatric Association’s annual Institute on Psychiatric Services.

 Called a “dynamic vocalist” by Mr. Tommasini, and “a skillful and sensitive singer who shapes phrases and renders text with expert care” by Gregory Berg of Journal of Singing, Dennis’s focus as a vocalist is primarily on the works of the 21st and late 20th centuries.
 He has premiered works by David Del Tredici, Chester Biscardi, Ricky Ian Gordon, Darien Shulman, and Hadar Noiberg, among others.

-In February 2016, he and pianist Marc Peloquin released their first album together, a disc of 19 art songs by living American composers.
+He frequently collaborates with pianist Marc Peloquin, and together the duo released their first album together, a disc of 19 art songs by living American composers.
 The album, titled And He’ll Be Mine features works by David Del Tredici, Chester Biscardi, Zachary Wadsworth, Darien Shulman, and Dennis Tobenski.
-The duo founded Perfect Enemy Records in 2014, and plans to record their next album in Spring 2017: a retrospective of Dennis’s vocal works to date.

 From 2006 to 2010, Dennis co-directed the Tobenski-Algera Concert Series with composer Jeff Algera.
 The Series premiered over two dozen works, and was dedicated to presenting and promoting works by young and emerging composers.

-Dennis also hosts two music business-centered podcasts aimed at helping composers and performers to learn more about the practical aspects of their careers: the Music Publishing Podcast, a weekly, hour-long conversation with other professionals in the field of concert music, and The Composer’s Guide to Doing Business, where he answers questions and discusses current issues the new music community.
-The podcasts come out of a blog series that he wrote from 2012 to 2015, also titled The Composer’s Guide to Doing Business, which can be read on Dennis’ website.
+Dennis also has also hosted two music business-centered podcasts aimed at helping composers and performers to learn more about the practical aspects of their careers: the Music Publishing Podcast, a weekly, hour-long conversation with other professionals in the field of concert music, and The Composer’s Guide to Doing Business, where he answers questions and discusses current issues the new music community.
+The podcasts came out of a blog series that he wrote from 2012 to 2015, also titled The Composer’s Guide to Doing Business, which can be read on Dennis’ website.

 Dennis lives in New York City with his husband Darien Scott Shulman and their cat Pistachio.